michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

 = 3.1.3 =
+- Tweaked the style of some option fields in the plugin setting pages.
 - Fixed a bug that some options with numbers could not set more than `1`.

 = 3.1.2 - 11/25/2015 =